Deepeshpatel01/collage-major-project/README.md

 ## 🚀 Overview

-Intelio is an all-in-one AI platform designed to integrate multiple intelligent features into a single unified system.
+Intellio is an all-in-one AI platform designed to integrate multiple intelligent features into a single unified system.
 The project focuses on providing smart automation, AI-powered processing, and user-friendly interaction through modern technologies.

 This project demonstrates the practical implementation of Artificial Intelligence, Machine Learning, and intelligent automation concepts in a real-world application.